 Digital innovations—such as mobile money, digital health, virtual learning, and smart agriculture—have been transformative in developed and emerging economies alike.
 And they will be an essential catalyst for achieving the United Nations’ ambitious Sustainable Development Goals (SDGs) by 2030.

 Indeed, the Global e-Sustainability Initiative found that digital access and digital solutions will be vital ingredients for success across the 17 SDGs, from conquering poverty to feeding the planet, to extending quality education to the world’s children.

-The global development community directs significant development and impact funding toward developing new digital solutions.
+The global development community directs significant development and impact funding toward developing new digital innovations.
 Yet, traditional development funding does not typically support scaling proven models.
-This has led to hundreds of failed digital solutions that do not durably meet their impact goals because they lack the funding or revenue generation to sustain or grow over the long-term.
+This has led to hundreds of failed digital solutions that do not durably meet their impact goals because they lack the funding or revenue generation to sustain or grow over the long term.

 - What specific need does your product fill for different customer types?